Michal Novotný (curator): Biography

-Novotný's researches focus on the question of central-eastern Europe identity and how the notion of quality art is constructed in regard of the material conditions.
+Novotný's research focuses on the question of central-eastern Europe identity and how the notion of quality art is constructed in relation to material conditions.
 Novotný’s curatorial practice developed in line with Futura’s dramaturgical direction, which, under his leadership, focused on curatorial conceived group exhibitions (Bread and Salt, 2011; Five Minutes to Twelve; Touch, both 2012; A Glass of Water, 2013), solo exhibitions by international artists (Ciprian Mureșan, Chiara Fumai, Olof Olsson, among others), retrospectives of established Czech artists (Jiří Surůvka, Anna Daučíková, Lenka Klodová, and presentations of individual projects by mid-career and younger artists (Martin Kohout, Jan Pfeiffer, Ondřej Vicena, Marek Meduna, Romana Drdová, Lenka Vítková, Sláva Sobotovičová, and others).

 Notably, after the exhibition dialogue Harun Farocki / Zbyněk Baladrán (2015), Novotný was listed by the platform Artsy among the twenty most influential young European curators.
 His exhibitions emphasize the aesthetic dimension of installation and often feature site-specific scenography distinct from the conventional white-cube gallery model.

 Novotný has curated numerous international exhibitions.
 Among them are the group shows Things (Design Cloud, Chicago, 2014), exploring the tension between the object and its representation, and Towards the Object (Museum of Modern and Contemporary Art, Rijeka, 2015), addressing the loss of subjectivity and the process of becoming an object.
 He has also collaborated individually with artists such as Jiří Kovanda (All the Birds of North America, Black Cube Museum, Denver, 2018) and Anna Daučíková (Solo Exhibition, State of Concept, Athens, 2018).

 From 2016 to 2018, Novotný also worked with the PLATO Gallery in Ostrava, where he co-curated the exhibition Club Fiesta (2017, with Lumír Nykl), exploring the phenomenon of club music culture, and the group show Preparatory Portrait of a Young Girl (2017, co-curated with Linda and Daniela Dostálková).
 The latter referenced the influential book Preliminary Materials for a Theory of the Young-Girl (1999) by the French activist collective Tiqqun, which interprets the figure of the “Young Girl” as an embodiment of late capitalist consumer culture and its marketing mechanisms.